raspberrypilearning/3D-scene/en/step_4.md

 + Choose a colour and draw a series of ovals using the **Circle** tool.
 Then draw a rectangle at the bottom of the circles using the same **Fill** colour.

 In the real-world, objects that sit further away appear lighter in colour - to achieve a more realistic effect you can lower the colour **Saturation** of the ovals that are smaller to make them appear further away.
-Altering colour saturation to create a sense of depth is a traditional technique used by landscape painters.

 ![Make hills saturated](images/challenge2-saturation.png){:width="400px"}